top of page

 2023 Recipients

 Bruce and wife Linda live in Tacoma where he graduated from Bellarmine Prep in 1975.
-Bruce is a member of the Beta Upsilon pledge class of 1975 which also included another Significant Sig, rare for a single pledge class.
+Bruce is a member of the Beta Upsilon pledge class of 1975, which now has two Significant Sigs in the same pledge class.
 Bruce was elected Consul in 1978.

 "Wow - what a surprise!!"
 Bruce said.
 "After all these years and all the good times we had.
 It is quite an honor!"

-Titus says he'll attend the Sigma Chi Grand Chapter in Toronto this summer to take part in the highly-produced Significant Sig Award Ceremony.
+Both will attend the Sigma Chi Grand Chapter in Toronto this summer to take part in the highly-produced Significant Sig Award Ceremony emceed by another WSU Significant Sig Jeff Burnside.

 Bruce Titus portrait color.jpg